-Being the second-largest city in Andhra Pradesh in terms of population, Vijaywada has a lot of significant value among the tourists.
-Situated on the banks of the pious river Krishna, this city offers plenty of exploration activities.
+Being the second most-populated city in the state of Andhra Pradesh, Vijaywada is extremely popular among the tourists.
+Situated on the banks of the pious River Krishna, this city offers plenty of activities to explore.

-It is important to note that Vijaywada is one of the most rapidly growing urban areas in the state of Andhra Pradesh.
-There are many legends that are associated with the origin of this name.
 It is said that after killing Mahishasura, Goddess Durga chose this place to relax.
 And as she had tasted victory, this place came to be known as Vijaywada.
-Vijay meaning victory and Wada meaning place, thus the meaning of this place literally translates into a place of victory.
+Vijay meaning victory and Wada meaning place, thus the meaning of the name of this place literally translates to a place of victory.

+4.Kanaka Durga.
 Devoted to Goddess Durga, this place is an amazing spot in the Vijayawada area of Andhra Pradesh.
-It is here that you can explore the wonderful architecture constructed in the Dravidian fashion; the temple is bordered with scenic hills along with the Krishna river.
+It is here that you can explore the wonderful architecture constructed in Dravidian fashion.
+The temple is bordered with scenic hills along with the Krishna River.
 People visit the temple every year to show their devotion and regard to Goddess Durga.

-The diety of the whole city is the reverential Kanka Durga.
-And the festival of Theppotsavam is conducted for her.
+5.Theppotsavam.
+The deity of the whole city is the reverential Kanka Durga and the festival of Theppotsavam is observed for her.
 The main idol of this temple is dressed in her full finery which shows the utmost devotion of the devotees.
-It is also celebrated in the other five major temples located in South India.
+The festival is also celebrated in the other five major temples located in South India.

-Vijayawada, also known as the Bezwada is an incredible city which lies on the banks of River Krishna.
-It is located at a distance of 1,844 km, 992 km, 665 km, 1,230 km from Delhi, Mumbai, Bengaluru and Kolkata.
+Vijayawada, also known as the Bezwada, is an incredible city which lies on the banks of River Krishna.
+It is located at a distance of 1,844, 992, 665, 1,230 km from Delhi, Mumbai, Bengaluru and Kolkata respectively.
 Here is how you can reach Vijayawada by the following routes.